-The industry has responded by developing several ways to implement memory systems on AI chips – each suited to different performance needs and each requiring different trade-offs.
+The industry has responded with new ways to implement memory systems on AI chips.
+Each is suited to unique performance requirements and, of course, comes with trade-offs.
 Among the frontrunners:

 - On-chip memory delivers the highest bandwidth and power efficiency but is limited in capacity.